Planck35/planck35.github.io/_posts/2020-01-13-copy-control.md

 - The referred-to object is about to be destroyed.
 - There can be no other users of that object.
 Code that uses an rvalue reference is free to take over resources from the object to which the reference refers.

+> Variables are lvalues

+Variable is an expression with one operand and no operator.
+Variable expressions are lvalues.
+We cannot bind an rvalue reference to a variable defined as an rvalue reference type.

+{% highlight cpp %}
+int &&rr1 = 42; // ok: literals are rvalues
+int &&rr2 = rr1; // error: the expression rr1 is an lvalue!
+{% endhighlight %}